 Oakland is a very small town located in the state of Maryland.
 With a population of 1,875 people and two constituent neighborhoods, Oakland is the 197th largest community in Maryland.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Oakland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Oakland is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Oakland who work in sales jobs (12.93%), office and administrative support (11.60%), and personal care services (8.18%).
+Overall, Oakland is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Oakland who work in office and administrative support (15.07%), sales jobs (12.20%), and personal care services (8.40%).

 Also of interest is that Oakland has more people living here who work in computers and math than 95% of the places in the US.

-Oakland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Oakland doesn't have a public transportation system that people use for their commute.

-The per capita income in Oakland in 2010 was $24,347, which is lower middle income relative to Maryland, and middle income relative to the rest of the US.
-This equates to an annual income of $97,388 for a family of four.
+The per capita income in Oakland in 2010 was $23,991, which is low income relative to Maryland, and middle income relative to the rest of the US.
+This equates to an annual income of $95,964 for a family of four.
 However, Oakland contains both very wealthy and poor people as well.

 The people who call Oakland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Oakland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Oakland include Irish, English, Italian, and Scottish.

 The most common language spoken in Oakland is English.
-Other important languages spoken here include Spanish and Japanese.
+Other important languages spoken here include Japanese and Spanish.